History of Parachuting and CSPA

 The Parachute Industry Association holds its first international symposium in Orlando, Florida.

-Kelvin Brundrett lost his life while trying to save two skydivers.
+Kelvin Brundrett lost his life while trying to save a tandem pair.
 After the exit Brundrett realized the two jumpers parachutes where entangled.
 He approached them and tried to correct the situation.
 Despite his courageous attempt, all three died in the accident.

 Robert Ledoux receives the Paul Tissandier Award.